-In the 1970s PBS television series Crockett’s Victory Garden, James Underwood Crockett details popular bug-killing brands he uses.
+In the 1970s PBS television series Crockett’s Victory Garden, James Underwood Crockett detailed popular bug-killing brands he uses.
 Today, some are gone and some still around.

 Poison brands are interesting.
 We still remember some of them like chlordane and DDT, even though they are no longer used.

-We have listed the 1970s brands mentioned by Crockett below; brand names are capitalized and chemical names are italicized.
+We have listed the 1970s brands mentioned by Crockett below as well as a few others; brand names are capitalized and chemical names are italicized.

 Insecticide brands include:

 - Thuricide, Dipel and Biotrol: These were all different brand names of the poison bacillus thuringiensis. this was described as save and non-chemical.